there were two writers of „Lost“ who decided to create a TV-series about Fairytale characters that ended up in our world.

 I really think this series has a great concept and great writings.
 It is always fascinating how the different stories (Fairytales) connect and how the different characters interact.
 As well as seeing “history” repeat itself when the “humanized” versions live through a similar trial in each episode as their Fairytale-counterpart.

 And the characters are great too, well most of them.
-There are some that are a bit better for me to grasp than others.
-The worst for understanding and stuff are probably Charming (My spellcheck is fascinating: If I only write Charming it tells me to write it with lower case, if I write Prince Charming it’s alright.
+There are some that are a bit easier for me to grasp than others.
+The worst for understanding and stuff are probably Charming (My spell-check is fascinating: If I only write Charming it tells me to write it with lower case, if I write Prince Charming it’s all right.
 XD) and Snow White…I just find them so disturbingly romantic and stuff that I just want to hide somewhere so I would not have to see that…I’m no good with too much romance, sorry.

 Every time they do their little “I will always find you”- conversation my mind goes: – Yeah, I know…for crying out load…oh wait, no, they cry silently, whenever they find and/or lose each other…they cry so effing much…they must have an enormous supply of onions on set…or the actors are really good at crying without a reason…

 Still, they do have some good scenes – where they are close to being pretty cool instead.